Sunday, April 28, 2024

 From then till now, I hit the brakes on racing.

 So imagine my delight when, over the past few years, my two oldest daughters independently fell in love with Formula 1 racing.
-And earlier this month, when the three of us spent ten days together, their ongoing chatter teased me back onto the track.
+And earlier this month, when the three of us spent ten days together, their ongoing chatter teased me back to the track.
 One of them steered me onto Drive to Survive, and now I'm all caught up on the players, their past races and reputations, and the crazy drama that unfolds when these colorful people come together to race.

 Just like in the old days, I'm wildly in love with Formula 1.